ccli8/mbed-ce-mcuboot-demo/NUVOTON_QUICK_START.md

 ### Changing signing keys

-Default signing keys are placed in `mbed-mcuboot-demo` repository and synchronized to `mbed-mcuboot-blinky` repository.
+Default signing keys, using RSA, are placed in `mbed-mcuboot-demo` repository and synchronized to `mbed-mcuboot-blinky` repository.
 They are exclusively for development and cannot for production.
-In the following, we guide how to change the signing keys.
+In the following, we guide how to change the signature algorithm to ECDSA:

-1. In `mbed-mcuboot-demo` repository, generate an RSA 2048 key pair:
+1. In `mbed-mcuboot-demo` repository, generate an ECDSA key pair:
     ```
-    $ imgtool keygen -k signing-keys.pem -t rsa-2048
+    $ imgtool keygen -k signing-keys.pem -t ecdsa-p256
     ```

 1. Extract the public key into a C data structure: